 Browned Butter Vanilla Bean Blondies are soft and fluffy, chewy blondies with a rich buttery, caramel flavour with delicate vanilla bean undertones.

 Browned butter vanilla bean blondies.
-Let me tell you that the Vanille Vanille vanilla beans are AMAZING and the smell that comes out the kitchen when baking these vanilla bean blondies is heavenly.
+Let me tell you that real vanilla beans make all the difference in these blondies!
+The smell that comes out the kitchen when baking these vanilla bean blondies is heavenly.